Mayukhdeb/notes/content/post/2024-02-10-animatediff-svd-moonshot.md

 We'll explore the following 3 papers:

 1. [AnimateDiff](https://arxiv.org/abs/2307.04725)
 2. [SparseCtrl](https://arxiv.org/abs/2311.16933)
 3. [MoonShot](https://arxiv.org/abs/2401.01827)

 # AnimateDiff

-**Method**
+They break down the objective of video generation into 2 tasks:

+1. Adapt the output space of an existing text to image (T2I) model to that of the video dataset.
+This is done by finetuning the unet's parameters.

-They propose a motion module which can be integrated into an existing text-to-image (T2I) model without the need of any finetuning of the T2I model.
-This motion module knows how to convert the generated images into videos.
+2. Train a "motion module" which can be integrated into the T2I model without finetuning the T2I model.
+This motion module's job would be to learn reasonable motion patterns from videos.

-They also propose a MotionLoRA module which can be used to customize the motion module on personalized videos.

-The motion module learns reasonable motion priors from videos.

-They use the webVid 10M dataset.
+For this, they use the [webvid-10M](https://github.com/m-bain/webvid) dataset.

-Steps:
+**Training Steps:**

-1. train a domain adapter which adapts the T2I model's output space to that of the video dataset.
+1. Train a domain adapter which adapts the T2I model's output space to that of the video dataset.
 Somehow, this helps in avoiding the motion module from learning pixel level details in the training videos (I dont know why)
-2. The T2I + Domain Adapter is then frozen
+2. The T2I + Domain Adapter is then frozen.
-3. We initialize and train a motion module on videos.
+3. Initialize and train a motion module on videos.
-4. Optional step.
-We finetune the motion module using LoRA on custom motions/clips with a small number of video clips.
+4. (Optional) Finetune the motion module using LoRA on custom motions/clips with a small number of video clips.
 They claim that ~50 videos are enough.

 **Domain Adapter**